[Image credit: Daniell Coke]

 - So I know it’s been a few years since truffle-flavored things have had the spotlight.
 Truffle oil and salts are so five years ago.
 But!
 I bought some of this truffle salt on a whim and I’m obsessed.
 I use it on my eggs in the morning or on a piece of buttered toast.
 I’ve used it on pasta and on potatoes.
 It’s delicious on popcorn, too!
 It’s delicious and not too strong.
 I don’t think I’ll ever tire of truffled food.

 - Another discovery this past month (or rather re-discovery) have been the Hu chocolate bars.
 The salty dark chocolate bar is my favorite, but I haven’t eaten anything of theirs that I didn’t like.
 The cashew butter one is probably my second fave!
 If you like seriously dark, slightly bitter, real deal chocolate, then you will love Hu products.
 They’re pricey, but sometimes when it comes to chocolate, you really do pay for quality.
 I buy them as a secret treat that my kids don’t know about.
 Hah.

 And that’s it, friends!
 I hope you have a lovely start to this week.

-[This post contains affiliate links.
+[This post is not sponsored but contains affiliate links.
 If you click on an affiliate link and purchase the product, I receive a small kickback from the seller – at no extra cost to you!
 It is a small way I can earn a living doing what I love.
 Thank you for supporting this blog!
 I will always disclose this to you.]